 Mrs. Griffis is an active adjudicator in the areas of marching band, concert band, and chamber ensemble events.
 She is currently in her 9th year of public high school teaching in the state of Florida.
 Most recently, her three concert ensembles earned unanimous superior ratings at the District 7 Concert Music Performance Assessment – a first in school history.
 Mrs. Griffis was awarded with the Florida Bandmaster’s Association’s Tom Bishop Award in 2018, which recognized dramatic growth in recruitment and overall musical performance with her ensembles at Chamberlain High School.
 Her concert band at Chamberlain earned the first straight Superior rating in over 20 years.
 Prior to this, her concert band at Sandalwood High School in Jacksonville, Florida earned their first superior rating in over a decade.
 She has had the honor of being a presenter at the Florida Music Educator’s Conference in Tampa and serves as the Florida Bandmaster’s Association District 7 Chair.
 Along with being a state board member of FBA, her professional affiliations include the Florida Music Educator’s Association, Florida Educator’s Association, National Band Association, and Phi Beta Mu International Bandmaster’s Fraternity.

-Mrs. Griffis lives in Tampa with husband and fellow high school band director, Keith, and their dog Nola.
-They are both looking forward to welcoming their first child in May of 2022.
+Mrs. Griffis lives in Tampa with husband and fellow high school band director, Keith, their new son Clay born May 2022 and a scruffy dog named Nola.
 Mrs. Griffis is a proud product of Davidson County Public Schools where she graduated from Ledford Senior High School in Thomasville, North Carolina.
 Go Panthers!

 BRASS/VISUAL, ASSISTANT DIRECTOR - STACEY JONES